 NJ: Free the Garden State Food Trucks

-Email us for a free "Legalize Street Food" sticker JUNE 2014 UPDATE: Food trucks will soon be allowed to vend in Bergen County parks.
-More than 20 trucks are expected to
+Email us for a free "Legalize Street Food" sticker JUNE 2014 UPDATE: Food trucks are now allowed to vend in Bergen County parks.
+More than 12 trucks are rotating through the

 PA: Make Food Trucks Legal in York

 In the small but vibrant city of York, Pennsylvania, thereâ€™s a large creative scene and a strong sense of local pride.
 One might assume that the food-truck scene would be